 Since 1998 with the publication of the first ISDA Guidelines for Collateral Practitioners, collateral professionals have sought to improve the collateral process.
 Following the Long-Term Capital Management crisis, the first real test of the newly-emerging collateral management process in 1999, updated guidelines were published in 2005.
-Following the financial crisis in 2008 and the Uncleared Margin Requirements (UMR) implemented from 2016 onwards and then the market volatility and economic concerns of the 2020 COVID-19 pandemic, further market efficiencies were necessary.
+Following the financial crisis in 2008 and the Uncleared Margin Requirements (UMR) implemented from 2016 onwards and then the market volatility events, further market efficiencies were necessary.